vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 he \(holds\) a white rosary; in his left \(lower hand\) he is holding a book comprising all the āgamas and more, and with his upper \(left hand\) he holds the cup with nectar̥

-He is seated on a white lotus, his colour is white, powerful, with white cloth and ointment, and crowned by the crescent, teaching knowledge to the sages: that is what they call his Dakṣiṇām¯urti.
+He is seated on a white lotus, his colour is white, powerful, with white cloth and ointment, and crowned by the crescent, teaching knowledge to the sages: that is what they call his Dakṣiṇāmūrti.
 41

 On this and other, predominantly late South-Indian texts Rao based his description, which was repeated without any significant change by almost all later indological writing on this subjecṭ It may be significant to note, though, that in the above passage the southern orientation of the image is not mentioned.

 To substantiate his view, however, Rao wrote:

-One account gives an explanation regarding the etymology of this name; it states that because Śiva was seated **facing **south when he taught the r̥ishis y¯oga  and jñāna  he came to be known as Dakshiṇām¯urti.
+One account gives an explanation regarding the etymology of this name; it states that because Śiva was seated **facing **south when he taught the r̥ishis y¯oga  and jñāna  he came to be known as Dakshiṇāmūrti.
 This aspect of Śiva is always invoked by students of science and arts.
 42

 40 ṭM.P.
 Mahadevan \(1980\), The Hymns of Śa ˙